 Section 2.
 Committees may be designated as STANDING committees or AD-HOC committees.
 Standing committees will be those which are formed for at least one year.
 The Ad-hoc committees will be appointed as needed.

 Section 3.
-Committee chairpersons must be Board members, recommended by the Board Chair, and approved by the Board.
+Committee chairpersons must be Board members,approved by the Board.
 At the time of Committee formation, committee members must be approved by motion of the Board.

 Section 4.
-Committee membership shall not include a quorum of the Board, nor shall a committee meet with a quorum in attendance unless appropriately noticed as a public meeting.
+Committee membership shall not include a quorum of the Board, nor shall a Committee meet with a quorum in attendance unless appropriately noticed as a public meeting.

 Section 5.
-The District Director shall be eligible to attend committee meetings unless otherwise informed by the Board Chair.
+The Manager shall be eligible to attend Committee meetings unless otherwise requested by the Board Chair.

-ARTICLE VI – MEETINGS
+ARTICLE V – MEETINGS

 Section 1.
-The NSRSSD Board shall meet in a regularly scheduled, publicly noticed, meeting at least once per month, unless otherwise determined by the Board.
+The Board shall meet in a regularly scheduled, publicly noticed, meeting at least once per month, unless otherwise determined by the Board.
 The annual meeting of the Board shall take place in January of each year, except where it may be impractical to hold said meeting, and said meeting will be held as soon as it is feasible to do so.
-Public notice of regularly scheduled Board meetings shall be sent to local news and radio outlets, and shall be posted to the District’s website and Utah Public Notice Website.
+Public notice of regularly scheduled Board meetings shall be posted to the District’s website and Utah Public Notice Website.
 The meetings shall comply with the Utah Open and Public Meetings Act.

 Section 2.
-A majority of the current Board members shall constitute a quorum, and a majority of the members in attendance at any meeting shall, in the presence of a quorum, decide its action.
+A majority of the current Board Members shall constitute a quorum, and a majority of the members in attendance at any meeting shall, in the presence of a quorum, decide its action.

 Section 3.
-Any Board member may call a special or emergency meeting upon the request or approval of at least two additional Board members and notice of such meetings shall be given to the NSRSSD Board members by telephone call, electronic mail, fax, or personal notice and at such time prior to the meeting as under the circumstances may be practical.
+Any Board member may call a special or emergency meeting upon the request or approval of at least two additional Board members and notice of such meetings shall be given to the Board members by telephone call, electronic mail, fax, or personal notice and at such time prior to the meeting as under the circumstances may be practical.
 Minimum recommended notice is 24 hours.
 A special meeting of the Board shall be held at such time as the notice thereof may specify.
-In case of special meetings, the Chairman of the Board may designate a place other than the regular meeting place, provided such place is within the boundaries of the District.
+In case of special meetings, the Chair of the Board may designate a place other than the regular meeting place, provided such place is within the boundaries of the District.
 All special or emergency meetings shall comply with the Utah Open Meetings Act.

 Section 4.
-No more than three members of the Board shall meet to discuss business of the District, unless appropriately noticed as a public meeting.
+A quorum of the Board shall meet to discuss business of the District, unless appropriately noticed as a public meeting.

 Section 5.
 Meetings of the Board shall be conducted under general rules of order of Robert’s Rules of Order.